ashwhall/ashwhall.github.io/_posts/2025-11-13-coding-llms-are-permanent-junior-developers.md

 ### The influence of experience on code review

 When reviewing a junior's code, you'll generally pay closer attention to every detail, taking little for granted.
 The same goes for reviewing the code of a specialist that's working somewhat out of their domain.
-When reviewing the code of a senior who's in their comfort zone, however, **it usually shows**.
+However, when reviewing the code of a senior who's in their comfort zone, **it usually shows**.

 Developers gain a sixth sense over time (sure, I'm being a little melodramatic) particularly by reading and reviewing code, which allows them to detect when they're reading code like this.
 It all seems to fit together neatly, and you can